Starraider/devNewProject/README.md

 18. Setup GitHub Action for automated deployment

-I. Generate ssh keys for cloning of your private repository to your server
+a.
+Generate ssh keys for cloning of your private repository to your server

 Generate ssh keys on your server with: